 F for Fun

 Learning can be a tedious process which is why at NAK, the lessons are always conducted in a creative and friendly atmosphere, where ‘fun’ remains a core aspect of the child’s learning.
-Claire, who is now pursing her Masters in Education adds, “Fun and interactive activities are carefully designed to meet the individual developmental needs of each child.”
+Claire, who is now pursuing her Masters in Education adds, “Fun and interactive activities are carefully designed to meet the individual developmental needs of each child.”
 Time is allocated both for free play activities, as well as for structured learning.

 A for Arts in Work and Life